Grant High School (Portland, Oregon)

-Ulysses S. Grant High School (commonly Grant High School) is a public high school in the Grant Park neighborhood of Portland, Oregon, United States.
+Grant High School (GHS; formally Ulysses S. Grant High School) is a public high school in the Grant Park neighborhood of Portland, Oregon, United States.
+Grant serves inner and central Northeast Portland and southeastern North Portland.
+It is the largest high school in the Portland Public School District.

 History

 Ulysses S. Grant High School opened in September 1924, with 1,191 students.
 Many of the schools in the Portland Public School district that were built between 1908 and 1932 were designed by architects Floyd Naramore and George Jones.
 During the early 1920s, so many schools were being built simultaneously in Portland, the district had to hire another architectural firm to design Grant High School, which is in the Classical Revival style by architects Knighton and Howell.
 In November 1923, the bricklayers working on Grant went on strike after the district tried to cut costs by using a maintenance worker to lay bricks.

 After the Vanport flood in May 1948, Grant was home to the Vanport Extension Center (now Portland State University) through the summer of that year.

 Three motion pictures have been filmed at Grant High School: The made-for-TV movie Reunion (1980), Mr. Holland's Opus (1995), and Nearing Grace (2005).

-Funded by a $482 million bond measure approved in 2012, A two-year modernization and expansion project of Grant High School began in June 2017 and was completed in the summer of 2019.
-The interior of the building was gutted and has been completely rebuilt.
+Funded by a $482 million bond measure approved in 2012, a two-year modernization and expansion project of Grant High School began in June 2017 and was completed in the summer of 2019.
+The entire interior of the building was gutted and has been completely rebuilt.
 The project includes a new two-story common area, a new gymnasium, seismic retrofitting, and additional classroom space.

 Student profile

-In the 2016–2017 school year, Grant's student population was 67.8% white, 8.2% African American, 6.8% Hispanic, 4.7% Asian, 0.6% Native American, 0.2% Pacific Islander, and 11.7% mixed race.
-About 25% of Grant's students live out of boundaries and transfer in.
+In the 2022–2023 school year, Grant's student population was 67.9% White, 7.2% Hispanic, 5.5% Black, 3.2% Asian, 0.2% Native American or Alaskan Native, 0.1% Native Hawaiian or Pacific Islander, and 14.2% mixed race.

-In 2008, 92% of the school's seniors received a high school diploma.
-Of 443 students, 388 graduated, 39 dropped out, six received a modified diploma, and ten were still in high school in 2009.
-In 2009, 27% of the students were transfers into the school.

-Curriculum

-Special programs

-Grant High School houses the last installment of the Japanese Immersion Program, a 13-year immersion program, begun at Richmond Elementary and continued at Mt.
-Tabor Middle School.

 Extracurricular activities

-Grant's Constitution Team has been the state champion twelve times (2002, 2004–2009, 2011, 2013, 2015, 2017, and 2018), and has won the national competition three times (2013, 2015, 2018).
+Grant's Constitution Team has been the state champion thirteen times (2002, 2004–2009, 2011, 2013, 2015, 2017, 2018 and 2022), and has won the national competition four times (2013, 2015, 2018, 2024).

 In 2011, Grant's student newspaper, The Grantonian, was replaced by the 36-page full-color monthly Grant Magazine.
 In its first year, the magazine won Best In Show at the Oregon Fall Press day.
 It has also won the Columbia University Scholastic Press Association's Gold Crown award three years in a row, from 2014 through 2016.